Jany-M/wp-imager/README.md

 - PHP 5.2.x or higher
 - GD image library
-- TimThumb script (provided)
-- Custom .htaccess (provided)

 ## Get started

 1. Place the provided `cache_img` folder in your site's root folder.

+> Make sure that `cache_img/cache` is writable, in case images are not displaying.

 2. Place the `wp-imager.php` file in your WP template.

-3. Call `wp-imager.php` from your functions.php.
+3. Call `wp-imager.php` from your functions.php

-> If you want to have pretty img urls, then:
-> - If you don't have an `.htaccess` yet, place the one provided in your site's root folder.
-> - If you already have an `.htaccess`, then adapt it, following the one provided.

 ```php
 <?php include 'wp-imager.php'; ?>
 ```

+> If you want to have pretty img urls, then there's an extra step:
+> - If you don't have an `.htaccess` yet, place the one provided in your site's root folder.
+> - If you already have an `.htaccess`, then adapt it, following the one provided.

 **If you don't complete every step the script won't work.**
-> Make sure that `cache_img/cache` is writable, in case images are not displaying.

 ## Parameters